 health and welfare and should remain a guiding principle in deciding on human

 risks related to their genetic manipulation."
-Even
+Even though the principle

 may have some merit it is clear that the piggyBac transposon was also used for

 gene transfer in the human pathogen related yellow fever mosquito.

 Even more significantly, the insect Baculovirus is known to carry

 piggyBac transposon and that insect virus is used for human gene therapy.
 The

 spread of piggyBac to produce green neighbors that fluoresce may be

 greeted with hilarity by USDA.
 However, the inserted transposon efficiently

 creates mutations in genes such as recessive oncogenes associated with cancer .